Jacob-Zhou/simple-csc/README.md

 <!-- Add a warning about Qwen2.5 -->

 > [!WARNING]
-> Reported by a user, using Qwen2.5 family models without flash-attn will lead unexpected errors.
+> Reported by a user, using Qwen2 or Qwen2.5 family models without flash-attn will lead unexpected errors.
 >
 > Please install flash-attn to avoid this issue.
+Or you can set `torch_dtype=torch.bfloat16` in the `LMCorrector` class to avoid this issue.
 >
-> We are working on a fix for this issue, making it compatible with Qwen2.5 family without flash-attn.
+> Though we strongly recommend using flash-attn, which will significantly reduce the memory usage and speed up the inference process.

 ## Usage